kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

     </details>
   </div>

-  You should receive the `json` response with the service definition.
+  You should receive a `json` response with the Service definition.
+  The definition contains the target URL of the API you have registered.
   Access the target URL directly to verify that the value of `api.targetUrl` is correct.